Fine-needle aspiration

 Fine-needle aspiration (FNA) is a diagnostic procedure used to investigate lumps or masses.
 In this technique, a thin (23–25 gauge (0.52 to 0.64 mm outer diameter)), hollow needle is inserted into the mass for sampling of cells that, after being stained, are examined under a microscope (biopsy).
 The sampling and biopsy considered together are called fine-needle aspiration biopsy (FNAB) or fine-needle aspiration cytology (FNAC) (the latter to emphasize that any aspiration biopsy involves cytopathology, not histopathology).
-Fine-needle aspiration biopsies are very safe minor surgical procedures.
+Fine-needle aspiration biopsies are very safe for minor surgical procedures.
 Often, a major surgical (excisional or open) biopsy can be avoided by performing a needle aspiration biopsy instead, eliminating the need for hospitalization.
 In 1981, the first fine-needle aspiration biopsy in the United States was done at Maimonides Medical Center.
-Today, this procedure is widely used in the diagnosis of cancer and inflammatory conditions.
+The modern procedure is widely used to diagnose cancer and inflammatory conditions.
 Fine needle aspiration is generally considered a safe procedure.
 Complications are infrequent.

 Aspiration is safer and far less traumatic than an open biopsy; complications beyond bruising and soreness are rare.
 However, the few problematic cells can be too few (inconclusive) or missed entirely (a false negative).